cerner/fhir.cerner.com/content/millennium/faq/common-issues.md

 FHIR servers and for ours if we add paging in the future for performance.

-You can view the default and max page sizes by following the links below.
+We've documented the default and max pages sizes for each resouce.
 Queries on these resources can result in large data sets.
 If you do not implement paging logic, the application can miss relevant information because the system will not load more than just the initial page.
 This creates potential for the system to not account for the entire patient dataset.

 There are two ways we recommend that you test your logic once implemented.
 First, you can set page size to a lower value using the `_count` parameter in the API calls.
 Another way is to make calls for a patient named Timothy Peters in the Sandbox domain.